MadhavSahi/FullStack-JavaScript-2022-23/readme.md

 - Learnt about NodeJS architecture.
 - Learnt about EventQueue, EventLoop and ThreadPool.
 - Learnt about MVC architecture.
-- Learntabout bcrypt and how it used in password hashing.
+- Learnt about bcrypt and how it used in password hashing.
 - Learnt about tools where we can host our backend.
 - Learnt about Port and which engine used which port number.
 - Class Repo - [Repo for Class 32,33](https://github.com/MadhavSahi/FullStack-JavaScript-2022-23/tree/main/Class-32%2C33-Backend_Basics_18%2C19thMarch_23 "Class Repo Link 18,19thMarch")